nvda-es/devguides_translation/original_docs/w10addoninternals.md

 The specific issues encountered were:

-* Mail, Maps and Store: executable names have changed in recent months.
+* Mail, Maps and Store: executable names have changed throughout Windows 10 development.
 For example, in May 2017, workarounds in place for Mail app broke when Microsoft renamed hxmail to hxoutlook.
 Microsoft Edge is a special case of this because it requires use of two app modules: microsoftedge.exe for web browser management, and microsoftedgecp.exe (content process) for displaying content in a more secure way.
 Due to this, aliasing (a new app module importing everything from an old version) is common.
 * MSN Weather, Store, modern keyboard and others: some executable names have a dot (.) in the middle, which breaks app module import routines.
 This is countered by replacing dots with underscores (_).
 For example, for Skype, the actual executable name is skype.app.exe, while the app module for this app is named skype_app.py.
 This fix is now part of recent NVDA releases.

 ## Few remarks

 ### UIA performance

 Numerous issues were filed on NVDA's GitHub page regarding UIA performnace issues.
-These include issues in early days of Edge support where navigating the document was slow (resolved in NVDA 2017.2), list view issues in File Explorer while using a program with high CPU usage (GoldWave, for example) and so on.
+These include issues in early days of Edge support where navigating the document was slow (resolved in NVDA 2017.2), list view issues in File Explorer while using a program with high CPU usage (GoldWave, for example, resolved in NVDA 2018.4) and so on.
 While some are specific to NVDA, others are reproducible while using Narrator, hence NV Access and Microsoft are actively collaborating on identifying and writing fixes for performance and control implementation problems (such as some of the ones listed above).

 ### Narrator is the new reference in screen reading in Windows 10 and universal apps